 While the security threats to cannabis cultivation centers and retail dispensaries are as varied as the regulations that ensure compliance, employee theft is perhaps the top threat marijuana businesses now face.
 According to Marijuana Business Daily, approximately 90% of the financial and product losses in the cannabis industry can be attributed to this cause.

-Beyond the obvious security precaution of limiting access to areas within the facilities where cash, product and data information are stored, implementing an electronic key control solution may deter these soft targets from internal threats.
+Beyond the obvious security precaution of limiting access to areas within the facilities where cash, product and data information are stored, implementing an electronic key control and asset management solution may deter these soft targets from internal threats.
 A system that locks each individual key in a secured cabinet where only an authorized user who has the proper credentials to remove them for use is a priority.
-The audit capabilities can track both the removal from, and return to, the key cabinet and can document that information in the system with details including name of user, time and which key was used.
+The audit capabilities can track both the removal from, and return to, the key cabinet and can document that information in the system with details including the name of the user, time and which key was used.
 Many grow facilities and manufacturing businesses are also installing secured entrances like mantraps and portals, then doubling down in the building’s interior with multi-authentication enabled turnstiles and biometrics for secured labs and cash rooms.
 In a rapidly evolving market like the cannabis industry, regulatory and compliance changes figure to be a constant headache.
 But a well-planned security blueprint that is based on foundational fundamentals of access and key controls can certainly alleviate some of the stress.